Please note that Tapas no longer supports Internet Explorer.

 “This is your room Miss, do you have any questions?”

 The room was as large as our house in Barre.
-It had a big bed, a big closet and a big mirror over the desk.
+It had a big bed, a big closet, and a big mirror set over the big desk.
 Long blond hair and puffy purple eyes.
 I had gotten used to seeing this face whenever a shiny surface reflected it, however today it looked completely bizarre.
+How much did I cry?

 The garden sat outside the big window situated on the third floor.
-Patches of grass were beginning to sprout turning the lawn green.
+Patches of grass were beginning to turn to life turning the lawn green.
 In between the square and circle bushes, some flowers were looking up at me.
+I dragged the curtains across the window.
 The flowy curtains did a fine job of blocking them off.

 “Even the clothes?”
 Swiping my finger across the table surface, not a single speck of dust stuck to my glove.